-As with any product you add to your WooCommerce store, sometimes you need to provide some specific information or data to the customer.
+As with any product you add to your WooCommerce store, including variable products, sometimes you need to provide some specific information or data to the customer.
 Something that just doesn’t fit anywhere else.

 But you need to make it easy.
 When someone, whether yourself or a team member, adds product variations, they can easily add the extra information or data as needed for the product.

 This is where the WooCommerce Custom Fields for Variations plugin comes in handy.

 With this plugin, you will find a link to Variation Field Groups under your Products menu.
 This is where you will start.

 Think of it.
 You can have additional information easily added to a variation.
 It could be a model number, some physical specification or anything else you feel is important for the buyer to know.

 The following might be an unusual example, but it will give you a better grasp of what you can do and also show you the full features.